 Back in 2018, we reflected on these and other similar questions.
 After careful consideration, our answer was unanimous.

-The common office-based nine-to-five work model can no longer satisfy the 24/7 nature of today’s work environments, especially in the media and digital marketing landscape.
+The common office-based nine-to-five work model can no longer satisfy the 24/7 nature of today’s work environments, especially in the advertising and digital marketing agency landscape.
 Due to the myriad of great remote work tools available, our physical presence in an office is no longer a prerequisite for doing great work.

 We felt that it was our responsibility to challenge the status quo and find solutions that would use modern technology to shape a better and brighter future.
 Not just for our employees, our clients and our agency, but for our society and our planet at large.